CPR in Low-Resource Settings: Strategies for Effective Training

 Accessibility

-Ensure that these kits are easy to transport and use, making them practical for remote or mobile training sessions.
+Ensure that these kits are easy to transport and use, making them great for remote or mobile training sessions.

 • Portable Kits: Design kits to be lightweight and portable, so they can be easily carried to different locations, including rural or hard-to-reach areas.